 - Deadpan Snarker: As opposed to his comic counterpart or other versions (who are usually portrayed as Large Hams)

-- Demoted to Extra: is nowhere near as prominent as his comic counterpart or other versions, only appearing in a small amount of episodes.
+- Demoted to Extra: He is nowhere near as prominent as his comic counterpart or other versions, only appearing in a small amount of episodes.

 Lewis Wyler/Turbo Jet